 Challenge your company to plan for the future.
 If there isn’t any planning yet, start working on it.
 Lead the process.
 Don’t let go.
 In one of my previous companies, I was too willing to accept what was available.
 I focused on driving my product and managing my 50-person team.
 I missed an opportunity to drive strategic thinking and set the agenda for the overall company.

 Only after a senior corporate director came on board did I realize the gaps in strategy that I had ignored.
 By then, I’d lost valuable time and my product strategy no longer fit into the larger context.
 It became impossible to explain how our product could serve the company’s needs.
 Find out your company’s plans and if none exist, create some.

-3. Sell the Value that You Add
+3. Sell the Value that You Add to Your Product

 You do yourself a disservice when you fail to understand the value you bring to your job.
 I sold myself short on a consultancy project because I thought I wasn’t mainstream enough.
 During the final presentation of my results, instead of talking about the points I truly believed in, I tried to translate my findings into business-speak.
 The result was a diluted message that left me disappointed in my delivery.

 During the final feedback meeting, my client explained that his company had hired me because I wasn’t mainstream.
 He helped me realize that I’d made a mistake trying to act like other consultants instead of focusing on my unconventional thinking and personal background.
 The same is true in how we present ourselves at work.

 A good CEO always appreciates hearing customer insights so it’s important to view everything you do as a service to your customers, and position yourself as the voice of your users.
 When I worked at Nokia we debated a lot around product, but without really any focus on our users.
 When a new product manager—who grounded her work in user interviews—shared her insights during a presentation, that’s who earned the vice president’s respect.
 You can do the same.